Cooperly/v2flags/README.md

 # Who should use these flags?
 Generally modded servers or large networks will probably benefit the most from performance flags.

-Smaller servers or clients with limited resources could also see major uplifts with stability flags.
+Smaller servers with limited resources could also see major uplifts with stability flags,

+And clients can get multiple orders of magnitude better performance and less hitches with client flags.

 When using these flags you should try to use [GraalVM](https://www.graalvm.org/) as your java runtime ***if possible***

 Some versions have [ZGC](https://github.com/openjdk/zgc) support and some don't, do research, do testing.
 If you can't get it working with performance flags then just run it with your pre existing java runtime or see if stability flags provide more performance with [GraalVM](https://www.graalvm.org/) than your current runtime with performance flags.

-# Heads Up
+# Stability
-Do not rely on these flags as your only source of optimization, yes they could theoretically increase your performance up to 50%, but to be brutally honest it's snake oil compared to optimizing your server properly, use this as a cherry on top in terms of performance, not your entire optimization

-I will have an advanced guide out soon for players who want the absolute best performance with no regard to stability, which is probably not a really good idea but I mean if your absolutely crazy like I am, just go for gold you got nothing to lose. in the meantime use [this](https://github.com/YouHaveTrouble/minecraft-optimization) guide.
+These flags have been rigorously tested to hell and back on Beeper-MC for 4 months straight, and no instability problems have occured as a result of these flags being used so far, only uplifts in performance and consistancy.

+However keep in mind that your experience with these will differ due to various hardware configurations and they haven't been dragged through the slums like Aikar's flags.

+***Use them at your own risk.*** You are on your own and void (aka Cooperly, V2K) or anybody involved (Nova) are not responsible for any damages such as crashes or in the worst case even corruption that come as a result of using these flags.

 # Flags
 - [x] [Vanilla](https://www.minecraft.net/en-us/download/server) (Not recommended, use [Leaf](https://github.com/Winds-Studio/Leaf), [Mirai](https://github.com/Dreeam-qwq/Mirai) or [Paper](https://github.com/PaperMC/Paper).)